alecbw/GPT3-Create-Glossary-Definitions/README.md

 # GPT3-Create-Glossary-Definitions

-A wrapper with interactive CLI that provides light prompt programming to enable creating definitions of words for a glossar
+A wrapper with interactive CLI that provides light prompt programming to enable creating definitions of words for a glossary